-We expect our cash resources to fund our current operating plan for at least twelve months from the date of filing of our 2022 Annual Report on Form 10-K on March 10, 2023.
+We expect our cash resources to fund our current operating plan for at least twelve months from the date of this filing.
 Our operating plan includes the effects of certain cost avoidance measures and the reduction of overhead costs that resulted from the amendment or termination of contractual arrangements with certain supply and collaboration partners and the reduction of operating expenses.
 During 2022, we implemented certain cost avoidance measures.
 For example, during the fourth quarter of 2022, we and BioVectra entered into a Termination Agreement, pursuant to which the parties agreed, among other things, to terminate, effective immediately, any and all existing agreements entered into between the parties in connection with the manufacture and supply, by BioVectra to us, of Auryxia drug substance, which eliminated future contractual commitments with this supply partner.
 We, MTPC, and Esteve also executed an Assignment Agreement, pursuant to which the Supply Agreement between us and Esteve was assigned to MTPC.
 The Assignment Agreement transferred our rights and obligations under the Supply Agreement to MTPC, specifically including the obligations under certain purchase orders issued by us and accepted by Esteve.
 In addition, in April, May and November of 2022, the Board of Directors approved reductions of our workforce by a combined total of approximately 56% consisting of individuals across our company.
-These actions reflect our determination to refocus our strategic priorities and drive revenue around our commercial product, Auryxia®, and our development portfolio, and are steps in a cost savings plan to significantly reduce our expense profile in line with being a single commercial product company (see Note 6 to our consolidated financial statements in Part II, Item 8.
-Financial Statements and Supplementary Data of this Annual Report on Form 10-K/A).
-We expect to finance future cash needs through product revenue, potential strategic transactions, public or private equity or debt transactions, expense management, or a combination of these approaches.
-We plan to reduce our need for future financing through product sales, expense management, and cost avoidance measures in line with being a single commercial product company.
+These actions reflect our determination to refocus our strategic priorities and drive revenue around our commercial product, Auryxia®, and our development portfolio, and are steps in a cost savings plan to significantly reduce our expense profile in line with being a single commercial product company (see Note 5 to our consolidated financial statements in Part II, Item 8.
+Financial Statements and Supplementary Data of this Annual Report on Form 10-K).
+We expect to finance future cash needs through product revenue, potential strategic transactions, public or private equity or debt transactions, expense mana